Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-73-the-noose.md

 "We were always gonna make sure they can’t hit ‘yer territory without sufferin’ some broken fangs," Daar said.
 "Your automated shipyards are worth protectin’."

 "Quite so.
 But you see, this raises a question—if our shipyards are producing ships for your fleets, and being protected *by* your fleet, what role do we, the individuals, take in this war?
 Are we simply passengers, renting out our facilities while you do all the hard work?
-That seems…" Ata trailed off. "...unsatisfactory.
+That seems..."
+Ata trailed off. "...unsatisfactory.
 In many ways."

 "Oh?
 What would ‘ya be lookin’ to contribute?"

-"Well, we are, despite everything, quite physically capable…"
+"Well, we are, despite everything, quite physically capable..."

 "You wanna fight."

 "Maybe it would be better to say we wish to help defend our own destiny."

 "I can unnerstand that," the Great Father rumbled.
 "I’m Cousins with the idea of direct action.
 That’s the thing though.
 Look at me."
 He did nothing more than sit there, majestically.
-His…*presence* said all that could be said on the matter.
+His...*presence* said all that could be said on the matter.
 "Doin’ this kind o’ work takes a certain kinda *relationship* with the world, *yijao?* That mindset ain’t what I think ‘bout where ‘yer kind are concerned, s’pecially considerin’ ‘yer history with uplift."

 "My people aren’t what we were, Great Father.
 Those of us who remain survived the Droud on discipline, will, aggression and drive.
-Your criticism is likely accurate for our predecessors, but for the Remnant…"
+Your criticism is likely accurate for our predecessors, but for the Remnant..."

 The Great Father nodded.
 "Fair ‘nuff.
 Nonetheless, it ain’t enough to have the will.
 An’ it ain’t enough to have the bodies, either.
 You wanna fight the enemy head-on, you gotta have th’ *balls.* An’ that’s the biggest problem.
 Y’ain’t gonna do somethin’ that intense without feelin’."